infection/site/src/v2/guide/command-line-options.md

 ### `--show-mutations`

-Show mutated file colorized diffs to the console.
+Show colorized diffs of mutated files to the console.

 <p class="tip">Please note that all mutations are logged to the `infection-log.txt` log file as well.</p>